BANGAUTOGLASS

 Does Insurance Cover Lexus GX Windshield Replacement

 Comprehensive auto insurance typically includes coverage for glass damage, and in some states, glass claims can be processed without a deductible under specific policy types.
 Whether your policy covers the full cost of Lexus GX windshield replacement — including ADAS calibration — depends on your specific coverage, your deductible, and how your insurer handles calibration as part of a glass claim.
 If you haven't started a claim yet and want help understanding the process, Bang AutoGlass can assist you in working through it.
-We cannot file the claim on your behalf, but we can walk you through what's needed and help make sure the documentation reflects the full scope of the work required.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 When getting a quote or confirming coverage, make sure the claim accounts for any required ADAS recalibration — not just the glass itself.
 Some insurers treat calibration separately, and it's worth confirming before the appointment.